 President Donald Trump and his supporters can’t find courts willing to consider their evidence of widespread voter fraud.
 Trump is not likely to concede.

-The battle continues in the courts and in the swing state legislatures.
+The battle continues in the courts and the swing state legislatures.

 The election isn’t the only issue dividing Americans.
 The response to the COVID-19 pandemic also has people at odds.

-Some argue government health authorities should be dutifully followed – and we must submit to restrictions in order to keep hospitals from being overwhelmed.
+Some argue government health authorities should be dutifully followed – and we must submit to restrictions to keep hospitals from being overwhelmed.